March 5, 2015, Long Island, New York USA

-We sit as if we have never heard the story before, although we have.
-We have heard it every year since we have been old enough to stand.
+We sit as if we have never heard the story before, anxiously following the plot, although we have.
+We have heard it every year since we have been old enough to sit in the synagogue, and even before that.
 And we have lived it in every generation...

-For there is an evil man, his name his Haman, and he wishes to destroy my people, says Esther the Jew.
+For there is an evil man, his name is Haman, and he wishes to destroy my people, says Esther the Jew.
 He must be stopped lest my people are annihilated.
+(Scroll of Esther)

 Yes, we have lived this story in every generation.
-Call him Haman, call him Chmielnicki, call him Arafat, call him Hitler, Stalin, Achmenajad, whatever his name is he appears in every generation and he is evil and he wishes to destroy our people.
+Call him Haman, call him Chmielnicki, call him Arafat, call him Martin Luther, Hitler, Stalin, Achmenejad, call him Joseph Kennedy, Farrakhan, whatever his name may be, he appears in every generation and he is evil and he wishes to destroy our people.

-I see it and feel it nearly everywhere I go.
-"The Jews own the stores, the Jews do not really work, all the Jews are bankers.
+I see it and feel in nearly everywhere I go, although sometimes it comes across rather subtle.
+"The Jews own the stores, the Jews do not really work, the Jews are all bankers.
+The Jews own the real estate.
 The Jews talk down to others."

 And yet there is hope.
 The Purim story brings hope.

-Some say it is all fact and some say it is just a story, written to give the Jewish people of every generation a ray of hope.
+Some say it is all historical fact and some historians argue that it is just a story, written to give the Jewish people of every generation a ray of hope and optimism.
 For in the story the Jews are allowed to fight back, and once given a fighting chance - they win.

 In the story the Jews survive, Mordechai the Jew becomes a national hero and the Jews are allowed to live in peace in Persia.

 In reality this has rarely been the case.
-The Jews have not been able to fight back and they have been kicked out of every land, as the great Robert Zimmerman writes (aka Bob Dylan)
+The Jews have not been able to fight back and they have been kicked out of every land.
+As the great poet Robert Zimmerman, (a.k.a.
+Bob Dylan) writes;

 The neighborhood bully, been driven out of every land